Puanani Van Dorpe

-Greta Mae "Puanani" Kanemura Van Dorpe (1933–2014) was an American artist and master of kapa, the Hawaiian art of making cloth from bark fibers.
+Greta Mae "Puanani" Kanemura Van Dorpe (née Greta Mae Kanemura; 1933–2014) was an American artist and master of kapa, the traditional Hawaiian art of making cloth from bark fibers.
 Van Dorpe spent more than forty years researching the forgotten craft of making kapa, investigating the tools and materials used by ancient Hawaiians and experimenting to replicate the cloth.
 She has been credited as one of the women responsible for reviving the art of kapa in the 1970s.

 Early life

 Greta Mae Kanemura was born in Honolulu, Hawaii, in 1933.
 Her ethnic background was one-eighth native Hawaiian.

 As a young adult, Van Dorpe worked as a hula dancer in Waikiki.
-In the early 1970s, her husband Robert was recruited to work on a cultural center in Fiji.
+In the early 1970s, her husband Robert was recruited to work at a cultural center in Fiji.
 Van Dorpe played golf every day while her husband worked on the center and was the first Hawaiian to play in the Fiji Open.
 She and her daughter Kapuailohia were invited to visit the Fijian island Vatulele; Van Dorpe was transfixed by the sight of the women of the island creating masi cloth using traditional methods, infusing their work with a deep sense of spirituality.
 After her ten days on Vatulele, she came away with an intense desire to learn more.